Carolyn Pethick

 Carolyn is also passionate about not tipping the scales of justice in the opposite direction and discriminating against men.
 It should never be about gender.
 It should always be about equality.

-I could have stayed in the Police Force and continued my career but when the Human Rights and Equal Opportunities Commission Review into discrimination within Victoria Police was released I knew I had to resign and become a champion of change.”
+“I could have remained in the Police Force and continued my career, but when the Human Rights and Equal Opportunity Commission’s review into discrimination within Victoria Police was released, I knew I had to resign and become a champion for change,” Carolyn stated.

 Let’s stop this rot!